 - Publish Equality Objectives which are specific and measurable.

-Our Equality Objectives reflect Dulwich Hamlet Junior School’s priorities, and our values and draw upon available data and other evidence.
+Our Equality Objectives reflect The Charter School North Dulwich’s priorities, and our values and draw upon available data and other evidence.
 Careful analysis of this is undertaken in order to ensure that we are working to achieve improved outcomes for different groups.

 Further information can be found via the links below: